hu-macsy/simexpal/docs/quick_start.rst

 Minimal Example and Fundamentals
 -------------

-The simexpal repository contains a small examples which can be used to quickly get to know the tool.
-In this example, we compare different sorting algorithms on multiple inputs.
+The simexpal repository contains a small example which can be used to quickly get to know the tool.
+For this section, we compare different sorting algorithms using multiple instances as input.

 1. Install simexpal as detailed above.

 2. Clone the simexpal repository and navigate to the ``examples/sorting/`` directory:

     .. code-block:: bash
         $ git clone https://github.com/hu-macsy/simexpal.git
         $ cd simexpal/examples/sorting/